Turbulent dynamo in the two-phase interstellar medium: Probability distribution functions of velocity and local Mach number

-\Fig{fig:uxpdf} shows the PDF of the velocity component, $u_x / u_{{\rm rms},~T \ge 0~{\rm K}}$, for both the $\Sol$ and $\Comp$ cases in different phases.
+\Fig{fig:uxpdf}~(a, b) shows 2D PDFs of velocity and density for both the $\Sol$ and $\Comp$ runs.
+For both cases, the velocity shows a very low level negative correlation (practically uncorrelated) with the density and this is true in all the phases. \Fig{fig:uxpdf}~(c, d) shows the PDF of the velocity component, $u_x / u_{{\rm rms},~T \ge 0~{\rm K}}$, for both the $\Sol$ and $\Comp$ cases in different phases.
 Like the density (\Fig{fig:rhopdf}), the velocity PDF does not vary significantly between the kinematic and saturated stages.
-The velocity PDF always roughly follows a Gaussian distribution with mean approximately equal to zero in all the phases and for both the cases.
+The velocity PDF always roughly follows a Gaussian distribution with a mean approximately equal to zero in all the phases and for both the cases.
 The standard deviation of the velocity PDF is higher for the $\Comp$ case as the density varies over a larger range for that case (\Fig{fig:rhopdf}).
 For both cases, the standard deviation is higher in the $\warm$ phase due to lower densities.